dgruninger97/Homework-3---Part-2/Notebook.md

 ### To what extent did the peer’s design function?

 I was unable to get the final design to properly function.
+The biggest problem with the design was that each individual algorithm was supposed to find the shortestPath.
-The findShortestPath(Graph g) did not work because the Algorithms had no way of pulling off the needed data from the Graph objects, specifically the starting node for the graphs that use list nodes.
+This flat out won't work because the design needs to consider **all** the algorithms when finding the shortest path.
+The other issue was that the findShortestPath(Graph g) did not work because the Algorithms had no way of pulling off the needed data from the Graph objects, specifically the starting node for the graphs that use list nodes.
 There is no way of accessing that value from the graph for lists, and therefore there is no way of actually running the algorithm for the list implementations because the list needs the head node.
 However, the array implementations worked.
 One issue that the design didn't mention was the need for there to be classes that represented array algorithms and list algorithms, which were not included in the